cardano-foundation/CIPs/CIP-0118/README.md

 one transaction in the zone, and only for the purpose of collecting collateral, which cannot perform a flash loan.

+The value ordering requirement is the major driving difference between the design in this CIP and the one published in the "Babel Fees via Limited Liabilities" paper.
+The design presented in that work prevented flash loan attacks by relying on the use of minting policies - the currency's minting policies is executed whenever a transaction changes the total (positive or negative) amount of that currency, e.g. a transaction 0 Ada in its inputs, but make a request with the amount of Ada it requires to pay transaction fees.
+This solution will not work for our design because many existing minting policies, e.g. of Ada, will fail in the usecases we require for this CIP.
+Minting policies of existing tokens cannot be changed.

+#### Price Manipulation and Frontrunning

+Flash loans have to do with price manipulation via changing the total quantities of tokens in existence by creating some in association with uncollateralized loans (we have addressed this already).
+It is a kind of frontrunning.
+Frontrunning has to do with the ability of certain entities to manipulate transactions through displacement, suppression, or insertion.
+This amounts to manipulating asset prices as well as controlling who gets to benefit from the trades.
+We conjecture that outside of the possibility of flash loans (addressed above), the opportunity for doing this on the Cardano network with the CIP features implemented are similar to that which existed prior to its implementation.

+As before,
+every block producer gets to decide which transactions/zones will be included in the block they are constructing, but the specific block producer for a given block cannot be predicted ahead of schedule.
+Also like in the current design, better offers are more likely to be accepted.

 #### Additional Risks

 No obvious additional risks related to the expected functionality of this